St Patrick's University Hospital is Ireland's largest independent not-for-profit mental health hospital.

 GP Primary Care Service

-St Patrick’s University Hospital has been operating a GP Primary Care Service since 2015, in the main hospital building.
+St Patrick’s has been operating a GP Primary Care Service since 2015, in the main hospital building.
 The aim of the service is to improve the physical health of our service users.
-The service is available to admitted service users in both St Patrick’s University Hospital & St Edmundsbury Hospital, Lucan.
+The service is available to admitted service users in both St Patrick’s and St Patrick's, Lucan (St Edmundsbury).

 The GP is available for morning or afternoon clinics, Mondays to Fridays.
-There are two practice nurses who are available 9am-5pm, Mondays to Fridays.
-This is an appointment only service & referrals can be made through any member of a service user’s multidisciplinary team within St Patrick’s Mental Health Services.
+There are two practice nurses who are available 9am to 5pm, Mondays to Fridays.
+This is an appointment only service, and referrals can be made through any member of your multidisciplinary team.

-St Patrick's Mental Health Services offers computer use and Internet connectivity for service users.
+St Patrick's offers computer use and internet connectivity for service users.
 Complimentary Wifi is available to service users and visitors.

-There is an external post box located at main reception desk.
-Stamps can be purchased in the Oasis Shop.
+There is an external post box located at the main reception desk.
+Stamps can be purchased in the hospital shop.

 The Oasis Shop is located on the ground floor adjacent to the entrance of Ridgeways Restaurant and supplies barista coffee, snacks, drinks, newspapers, magazines, cards, postage stamps, and toiletries.